joshkuminski/OpenVision/README.md

 Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual environment and install project requirements.txt
-* If you have a supported NVIDIA GPU, also run the 'install_gpu.cmd' file.
+* If you have a supported NVIDIA GPU, also run the 'install_gpu.bat' file.
 This will install requirements_gpu.txt
 ### Apple macOS
 Not tested.